kanadsen/Sensor-Fault-detection-with-full-deployment/README.md

 The problem is to reduce the cost due to unnecessary repairs.
 So it is required to minimize the false predictions.

+### Challenges Faced and soln

+1. Imbalance in dataset: Solved using SMOTE oversampling of the dataset.
+Synthetic samples are generated for the minority class i.e. positive prediction and negative detection.
+A hybrid combination of SMOTE and TOMEK has also been used to use a combination of oversampling and undersampling.

 ## Tech Stack Used

 1. Python